lawrence-d-lee/housing-app/README.md

 5. python dash_housing_app
 ```
 Then, either click on the location given on the terminal or visit http://localhost:8050/ to view the app.

+The app comes with data about UK house prices which has already been obtained.
+To get current data, you can simply run the etl.py script.